 Dr. Fern’s Gin Parlour, Shop B31A, First Basement Floor, Landmark Atrium, 15 Queen’s Road Central, Central, Hong Kong, www.drfernshk.com

-Ori-Gin, G/F, 48 Wyndham Street, Central, Hong Kong, originbar.hk
+Ori-Gin, G/F, 48 Wyndham Street, Central, Hong Kong, www.originbar.hk

-For any gin lover (us!), Ping Pong has one of the most comprehensive lists of gins from all over the world, namely, Spain.
-From the classic Martin Millers to the premium gins like Gin Self from Valencia, there is no shortage of selection.
-The one we enjoyed most was made with Xoriguer gin, garnished with lemon zest and mint leaves.
+The red door outside is your only clue you’ve arrived at this speakeasy, but once you step inside, you’ll know you’ve come to the right place.
+For gin lovers, Ping Pong has a comprehensive list of gins from all over the world, with a focus on Spain.
+From the classic Martin Millers, to premium gins like Gin Self from Valencia, there is certainly no shortage in this selection.
+We’re fans of the Xoriguer gin ($140), served with Fever-Tree Indian Tonic, and garnished with lemon zest and mint leaves.

 Ping Pong 129 Gintoneria, 129 Second Street, Sai Ying Pun, Hong Kong, www.pingpong129.com

 Read more: Your Neighbourhood Guide To Sai Ying Pun